DBCobra/CobraVerifier/reproduce_results.md

 # Instructions to reproduce results

-This tutorial introduces how to reprodcue the results in Section 6.1 and 6.2 of Cobra paper (to appear).
+This tutorial introduces how to reproduce the results in Section 6.1 and 6.2 of Cobra paper (to appear).
 There are five topics about experimenting Cobra verifier: